Military Academy Nominations

 What is the deadline for completing a nomination file?

-The deadline for submitting a nomination application packet to the District Office is October 17, 2017.
+The deadline for submitting complete application was October 17, 2018.

 What must be included in my nomination file?